cedricrey/xNotes/README.md

 =======

 - 1/ Download project
-- 2/ Unzip and put src folder content on a server
+- 2/ Unzip and put 'src' folder content on a server
 - 3/ Go on http://yourdomain/folder_when_you_put_xnotes/install.php
 - 4/ Put an admin Login and PWD
-- 5/ Delete install.php
+- 5/ Delete 'install.php' file from the server
 - 6/ You can use with your login going on http://yourdomain/folder_when_you_put_xnotes/ (you could create other user with this login)

 Use